radarsat1/dimple/doc/messages.md

 Clears all objects in the world.

+    /world/stiffness <f:stiffness>

+Sets a maximum stiffness for all subsequently created objects.

+    /world/grab/stiffness <f:stiffness>
+    /world/grab/damping <f:damping>

+The stiffness and damping coefficients for the spring constructed between physics and haptics simulations when an object is grabbed.

+    /world/grab/feedback <f:feedback>

+A further scaling of the grab spring forces for haptic feedback.
+This can be used to diminish or exaggerate the feedling of the spring as displayed on the device.

+    /workspace/learn

+On start-up, DIMPLE will automatically learn the input device's workspace and adapt to its world dimensions of the range [1,1] for all axes.
+If this behaviour is stopped by `/world/workspace/freeze`, it can be reset and turned on again by issuing this command.

+    /workspace/freeze

+Stop learning the input device's workspace shape and size.

+    /workspace/standard

+Set the input workspace to have no scaling or offset, which then directly uses whatever input values were provided by the input device in CHAI 3D.

+    /workspace/size <f:x> <f:y> <f:z>
+    /workspace/center <f:x> <f:y> <f:z>

+These vectors allow to manually specify the size and center of the input device workspace.

 ### Special objects ###

 There are a couple of predefined special objects in the DIMPLE world.